JWalkerMailly/Gmod-NVGBase/README.md

 | NVGBASE_SHOWLOADOUTS | none | Print a list of available loadouts to console. |

 ## Whitelist
-The whitelist can be turned on or off globally by an administrator of the server.
-To do so, use the following command:
+The playermodel whitelist can be turned on or off globally by an administrator of the server.
+To do so, use the following command (off by default):
 ```
 NVGBASE_WHITELIST 0|1
 ```